Dustin Rhodes: Various gimmicks (1997–1999)

-By June 1998, Goldust feuded with Val Venis, who had been involved with Terri during their separation.
+In June 1998, Runnels abandoned the Goldust persona and began wrestling as "Dustin Runnels".
+He feuded with Val Venis, who had been involved with Terri during their separation.
 Now going by his real name, Runnels began speaking out (mostly in taped vignettes) on the increasingly edgy WWF product and promoting alternatives to watching the show such as reading the Bible.
 These vignettes were sponsored by the fictional group, "Evangelists Against Television, Movies and Entertainment", the acronym for which reads "EATME" – a thinly veiled joke on the WWF's part.
-Runnels declared himself a born again Christian, alluding to "his" return, and walking through the crowd with signs reading "he's coming back!".
-While the return of Christ was clearly implied, Runnels was in fact referencing the return of the Goldust gimmick, which he reprised in October 1998 against Val Venis and then in November 1998, he began feuding with Jeff Jarrett over the attention of his manager, Debra.
+Runnels declared himself a born again Christian, alluding to "his" return, and walking through the crowd with signs reading "he's coming back!"
+While the return of Jesus Christ was clearly implied, Runnels was in fact referencing the return of the Goldust gimmick.
+In September 1998 at Breakdown: In Your House, Venis defeated Runnels.
+The following month at Judgment Day: In Your House, Runnels reprised his Goldust persona, defeating Venis in a rematch.

+In November 1998 at Survivor Series, Goldust entered the tournament for the vacant WWF Championship, losing to Ken Shamrock in the first round.
+He subsequently began feuding with Jeff Jarrett over the attention of Jarrett's manager, Debra.
+At Rock Bottom: In Your House in December 1998, Goldust defeated Jarrett.

 In early 1999, Goldust feuded with Al Snow, upon stealing the mannequin Head, Snow's mascot, and The Blue Meanie, who had recently renamed himself "Bluedust" and adopted many of Goldust's mannerisms.
-After Goldust defeated Meanie at St. Valentine's Day Massacre, Meanie became Goldust's apprentice.
+After Goldust defeated Meanie at St. Valentine's Day Massacre: In Your House, Meanie became Goldust's apprentice.
 After Ryan Shamrock became Goldust's valet, Meanie and Shamrock began vying for Goldust's attention.
 In the same time period, Goldust won the Intercontinental Championship again from Road Dogg and then lost it to The Godfather two weeks later.
-He would team up with The Blue Meanie having a few matches against The Hardy Boyz until Goldust left the WWF in June 1999.
+He would team up with The Blue Meanie having a few matches against the Hardy Boyz.

+In June 1999, Runnels left the WWF.